RitwickaCodes/Hourly-Bike-Rental-Demand/README.md

 # Hourly Bike Rental Demand Prediction

 ## Overview
-As a final year B.Tech Computer Science student with a strong foundation in data science, I have undertaken this project to predict the hourly bike rental demand based on various features such as weather conditions, time of day, and more.
+This project is used to predict the hourly bike rental demand based on various features such as weather conditions, time of day, and more.
 This project showcases my ability to apply data science principles, from data preprocessing to model deployment, in solving real-world problems.

 ## Project Structure